abwillis/reference/README.md

 dircode.cmd        -- create directories on windows using account and quarter as parameters GVM.cmd            -- Launch validatemefs, downloads file to make sure latest and gives list of probably files and paths needed as well as date 30 days ago privown.rex        -- Creates an easy to use list from CSV of email and privs to input into URT for priv owners.
-Input expected to be broken down by OS and in format OS,priv,owner,email.
+Input expected to be broken down by OS and in format OS,priv,owner,email. recmac.rex         -- Creates datasource for iMacros for reconciliation. nestrem.rex        -- Creates datasource for IMacor for nested groups.
 README.md          -- This file.